forwardemail/forwardemail.net/README.md

     pm2 deploy ecosystem-caldav.json production exec "pm2 reload all"
     ```

+20. Create a DKIM key for your domain name (must match `WEB_HOST` environment variable) with a default selector of `default` (must match `DKIM_KEY_SELECTOR` environment variable).
+Then upload it to the servers:

+    ```sh
+    node ansible-playbook ansible/playbooks/dkim.yml --user deploy
+    ```

-20. (Optional) Create a Google application credentials profile file and store it locally.
+21. (Optional) Create a Google application credentials profile file and store it locally.
 You only need this if you want to support automatic translation.
 The following command will prompt you for the absolute file path (e.g. `/path/to/client-profile.json`).
 See the [mandarin][] docs for more information.

     ```sh
     node ansible-playbook ansible/playbooks/gapp-creds.yml -l 'imap:pop3:smtp:http:bree:sqlite' --user deploy
     ```

-21. (Optional) Copy over custom TTF or OTF fonts to be installed on the server (e.g. used for PDF rendering, rendering with Sharp, open-graph images, etc):
+22. (Optional) Copy over custom TTF or OTF fonts to be installed on the server (e.g. used for PDF rendering, rendering with Sharp, open-graph images, etc):

     ```sh
     node ansible-playbook ansible/playbooks/fonts.yml -l 'imap:pop3:smtp:http:bree:sqlite' --user deploy